 There aren't too many changes to the sleek and swept-back shape.
 Just a more elegant, symmetrical lower front grille around the fog lights, a smoother air-intake design and full LED headlight clusters with redesigned LED daytime running lights, plus some revised 16 and 17-inch alloy wheel designs.
-As before, buyers get a choice of either the usual five-door hatch or a four-door saloon.
-Either way, the sharp lines are complemented by the most comprehensive aerodynamic packing in the segment, including complete under-body panelling.
+Only the usual five-door hatch body style is now on offer.
+The sharp lines here are complemented by the most comprehensive aerodynamic packing in the segment, including complete under-body panelling.
 More importantly, this MK10 model Civic is bigger than before, in hatchback form 30mm wider and 130mm longer than its predecessor.
 All of this sits on a more advanced unibody platform that Honda says is 16kg lighter and 52% stiffer than before.

 Inside, smarter textured interior panels have been added, plus the 7-inch Honda Connect touchscreen gets physical buttons and there are now dials for the infotainment and climate controls.
 Otherwise, it's as before.
 The driving position is set quite low and buyers should certainly notice the extra cabin space facilitated by the large body.
 Passengers on the rear seat get more space than is typical in this segment.
 Out back, luggage space remains near-class-leading, with 478-litres on offer in the hatch version.
 Plus there's a hidden underfloor compartment on most models that offers a further secure storage area.